lsst/dp0-1_lsst_io/data-access-analysis-tools/index-rsp-warnings.rst

 -----------------------

 For DP0.1 or until we have a client/server Butler and signed URLs (DMTN-169,DMTN-176), all users share full read/write without restriction.
 Since there is no individual access control, absolutely no use direct sql access will be allowed to any butler registry database.
+Delegates should only access the Butler repository using standard Butler APIs provided in the Rubin software stack.

 User-added data in DP0.1’s butler repo will not be migrated to DP0.2’s butler repo.